 At BombBomb, we have a content team that is consistently producing social media videos and blog posts.
-We have tested numerous techniques to help increase engagement, and work within all of the algorithm parameters.
-Through our testing, we have found some tried and true processes that we believe even new video adapters can take on to improve their engagement, and continue connecting with their sphere.
+We have tested numerous techniques to help increase engagement and work within all of the algorithm parameters.
+Through our testing, we have found some tried and true processes that we believe even new video adapters can take on to improve their engagement and continue connecting with their sphere.
 Check out our tips in the video and post attached.

 1 Determine Where you Want to Post Your Video:

 In my early days of social media marketing, I developed a really bad habit.
-I cross posted.
+I cross-posted.
 This was fine at first, and sometimes is still an okay process, but in the current times with all these alternate social platforms, and various media types, it’s not the best process.
 Now at BombBomb, we are much more conscious with our posting.

 If I’m posting a long tutorial video, I find that type of content does best on YouTube.
-That’s because YouTube is now the second biggest search engine, after Google.
+That’s because YouTube is now the second biggest search engine after Google.
 I make sure it is SEO formatted correctly, and it has a strong description with all the proper links.
-If I’m going to post a quick video, or a series of tips, I will post these on all of the platforms I use.
+If I’m going to post a quick video or a series of tips, I will post these on all of the platforms I use.
 What I do differently here is that I format the video dependent on the post.
 Each medium has a specific size that they prefer.
 We are also dealing with a lot of different interactions that are considered strong in each medium.
 Shares versus retweets, laughing emoji versus angry emoji.
 I wouldn’t post a video on Twitter asking for a love reaction – and I hope you wouldn’t either.
 Think through your medium, your audience, and the types of content that works best on that platform, and structure your video around these stats.

 This is something I live and breathe by.
 I’ve actually witnessed a 150% increase in BombBomb’s social media engagement results when I slowly switched our page from pushing out content three times a day, to once each day.
 I simply only post quality content.
-If I’m reaching for content, It’s not going to succeed.
+If I’m reaching for content, it’s not going to succeed.
 But If I’m keeping a strong listening ear on our customers and the types of content that they need and want, and only post content that I know will meet their standards, I see major results.

 But hey!
-BombBomb is still a business page, and I sometimes have too much content on my plate, and I’m not sure how I can get out into the wild without annoying our amazing fans.
-This is when I suggest really taking advantage of both Facebook and Instagram stories.
+BombBomb is still a business page, and I sometimes have too much content on my plate that I’m not sure how I can get out into the wild without annoying our amazing fans.
+This is where I suggest really taking advantage of both Facebook and Instagram stories.
 Stories aren’t just thrown into our fans news feeds, our fans have to choose if they want to watch them or not.
 If you ever have a ton of content that you need to promote, I highly recommend utilizing stories to get your point across (but make sure they are the proper size and length!)

-3 Make Sure your Videos are the Right Shape and Size:
+3 Make Sure Your Videos are the Right Shape and Size:

 According to a Study from Buffer, Square video (1:1) takes up 78% more real estate in a person’s mobile newsfeed than landscape video (16:9.) (https://blog.bufferapp.com/square-video-vs-landscape-video) When we create social media videos for Facebook, Twitter, and Instagram, we tend to stick with square shapes and include a bottom border.

-4 Make Sure your Video is the Proper Length:
+4 Make Sure Your Video is the Proper Length:

 Facebook: 1 Minute